klainfo/ScottKnottESD/README.md

 howpublished = {\url{https://cran.r-project.org/web/packages/ScottKnottESD/index.html}}
 }
 ```
-The detailed description of ScottKnottESD is described in:
+The detailed description of the ScottKnottESD test is described in:
 ```tex
 @article{tantithamthavorn2017tse,
     Author={Tantithamthavorn, Chakkrit and McIntosh, Shane and Hassan, Ahmed E. and Matsumoto, Kenichi},